“You must be the change you wish to see in the world.”

 – Mahatma Gandhi

 Mahatma Gandhi was a political and spiritual leader during the Indian Independence movement.
 He preached resistance through non-violence and mass civil disobedience.
 He led the Indian National Congress and advocated for the end of poverty, for women’s rights and for independence from Britain.
+He also renounced religious violence and did several fasts in protest against it.
 Gandhi was deeply inspired by his Hindu faith, while also drawing on other religious philosophy, and advocating religious tolerance.
+He married Kasturbai Gandhi and they had four children together.